What is superannuation?

 You meet a ‘condition of release’ for the purposes of retirement once you:

-● cease a gainful employment arrangement on or after the age of 60; or
+• cease a gainful employment arrangement on or after age 60; or

 Tax concessions of super

-Tax advantage #1 — a massive amount of free money when you put it in
+Tax advantage #1 — a massive amount of free money when you put money in

 To calculate the benefit of putting it into super: